QubesOS/qubes-doc/managing-os/windows/windows-vm-test.md

 So, increase the VM's memory to 4096MB (memory = maxmem because we don't use memory balancing).

 ~~~
-qvm-prefs -s win7new memory 4096
+qvm-prefs win7new memory 4096
-qvm-prefs -s win7new maxmem 4096
+qvm-prefs win7new maxmem 4096
 ~~~

 Disable direct boot so that the VM will go through the standard cdrom/HDD boot sequence: